dbt-labs/dbt-utils/README.md

 ```

 #### equality ([source](macros/schema_tests/equality.sql))
 This schema test asserts the equality of two relations.
+Optionally specify a subset of columns to compare.

 Usage:
 ```yaml